andrewkyngdon/BNU-Introduction-To-Statistical-NLP/README.md

 - If you completed Hinton's course and kept the materials, place the [Octave](https://www.gnu.org/software/octave/download.html) file `save_for_python.m` and `ConvertHDF5.py` into the relevant directory.
 Running the former in Octave then executing `python ConvertHDF5.py` at the command prompt will create the csv files and HDF5 databases used here.
 - Should you do the above, you can also substitute the text passage Hinton used with one of your own choosing.

-## Word2Vec and pre-training word embedding layers for text classification models
+## Word2Vec and pre-training word embeddings for text classification models

 The Word2Vec language models, as proposed by Tomas Mikolov, et al, (2013) at Google in [this paper](https://arxiv.org/abs/1301.3781) and [this one](https://arxiv.org/abs/1310.4546) , can be used to pre-train word embeddings for use in other neural language models.